The Treasure of San Teresa

 The Treasure of San Teresa (German: Rhapsodie in Blei) is a 1959 British-West German thriller film directed by Alvin Rakoff and starring Eddie Constantine, Dawn Addams and Marius Goring.
 It was based on a play by Jeffrey Dell.
 The film is also known by the alternative titles Hot Money Girl, Long Distance, and Rhapsody in Blei.

 Plot

-Ex-OSS operative Larry Brennan (Eddie Constantine) returns to Czechoslovakia after retiring from his military service during World War II.
+Ex-OSS operative Larry Brennan returns to Czechoslovakia after retiring from his military service during World War II.
 He is intent on seeking out a hidden cache of Nazi jewels stashed in this country during the war.
-There he has to join with Hedi von Hartmann (Dawn Addams), his former lover and a daughter of the German general who previously owned the gems, but Larry is not sure whether he can trust her.
+There he has to join with Hedi von Hartmann, his former lover and a daughter of the German general who previously owned the gems, but Larry is not sure whether he can trust her.
 Soon Larry begins to realise that he is being double-crossed and triple-crossed.